Security of device-independent quantum key distribution protocols: a review: Experiments

 \section{Experiments}

-Compared to its device-dependent counterparts, implementing DI-QKD is technically more demanding: it involves performing an adequately loophole-free Bell test over a meaningfully large distance, while achieving a significant Bell inequality violation and sufficiently low quantum bit-error rate\footnote{Roughly speaking, this is the probability that any given bit in the honest parties' raw keys differs between them.} (QBER).
+Compared to its device-dependent counterpart, implementing DI-QKD is more technically demanding: it involves performing an adequately loophole-free Bell test over a meaningfully large distance, while achieving a significant Bell inequality violation and sufficiently low \emph{quantum bit-error rate}\footnote{Roughly speaking, this is the probability that any given bit in the honest parties' raw keys differs between them.} (QBER).
 Moreover, the devices have to be operating at a decent clockrate to suppress the finite-size effect to an acceptable level.
 While practical DI-QKD implementation is still a work-in-progress, there have been numerous recent significant developments in experimental DI-QKD \cite{zhang2021experimental,liu2021high,nadlinger2021device}, placing said goal in our sights.
+An overview of the result of these experiments can be found in Table~\ref{tab: proof of principle experiments}.